For Authors|For Editors|For Reviewers

 All contributors who do not meet the criteria for authorship should be listed in the ‘Acknowledgment’ section.
 Examples of those who might be acknowledged include a person who provided purely technical help or writing assistance, or a department chair who provided only general support.
 The involvement of scientific (medical) writers or anyone else who assisted with the preparation of the manuscript content should be acknowledged, along with their source of funding, as described in the European Medical Writers Association (EMWA) guidelines.
 The role of medical writers should be acknowledged explicitly in the 'Acknowledgment' section as appropriate.

-Authors have responsibility to get written approval by persons named in the acknowledgment section.
+Authors have responsibility to get approval by persons named in the acknowledgment section.

 It is the responsibility of the corresponding author to ensure that the list of authors is correct upon first submission.
 Requests to change authors (for example, adding or removing authors, author names, or contributing changes) must be accompanied by a letter (Discovery Medicine Change of Authorship Form) signed by all authors stating that they agree to the changes.
 New authors must also confirm that they fully meet the Discovery Medicine authorship requirements.
 Discovery Medicine will individually inform anyone who is added or removed from the author list.